filiphric/nuxt-filiphric.com/content/posts/improve-your-error-screenshots-in-cypress/improve-your-error-screenshots-in-cypress.md

 Then, I added a few tweaks into this.

 1. I rewrote the command to add triple dash in front and at the end of the message, to make my logs pop out.
-Basically to guide my eyes better (yes, I know [some psychology](https://medium.com/slido-dev-blog/what-psychology-taught-me-about-qa-eeecbe054cc1))
+Basically to guide my eyes better (yes, I know <nuxt-link to="https://filiphric.com/what-psychology-taught-me-about-qa">some psycholog</nuxt-link>
 2. I added a counter, so that every log has a number and I can get a grasp of where the test failed

 The result looks like this: